-For Spring 2020 Packet submission deadline is October 18th, 2019 For Summer 2020 Packet submission deadline is March 20 th , 2020 For Fall 2020 Packet submission deadline is June 19th, 2020
+For Spring 2021 Packet submission deadline is October 23rd, 2020

+For Summer 2021 Packet submission deadline is March 19th, 2021

+For Fall 2021 Packet submission deadline is June 25th, 2021

 Copyright Statement:

 The materials used in this course are copyrighted.
 The content presented is the property of UF and may not be duplicated in any format without permission from the College of Health and Human Performance and UF, and may not be used for any commercial purposes.
 Content includes but is not limited to syllabi, quizzes, exams, lab problems, in-class materials, review sheets, and additional problem sets.
 Because these materials are copyrighted, you do not have the right to copy the handouts, unless permission is expressly granted.
 Students violating this policy may be subject to disciplinary action under the UF Conduct Code.